linkedin/icon-magic/packages/@icon-magic/icon-models/README.md

 ### Flavor

-In it's simplist definition, a Flavor is an Asset with types This class contains Assets for all the different types in which it can exist For example, a Flavor consists of it's source svg as well as paths to it's png and webp assets
+In it's simplist definition, a Flavor is an Asset with types.
+This class contains Assets for all the different types in which it can exist For example, a Flavor consists of it's source svg as well as paths to it's png and webp assets

 ### Icon

-Encapsulates what an Icon means It is referenced by a path to it's directory and the directory of icons can be assumed to contain all the different variants and flavors in which the icon is available, in all of it's different types.
+Encapsulates what an Icon means.
+An Icon is referenced by a path to it's directory and this directory can be assumed to contain all the different variants and flavors in which the icon is available, in all of it's different types(extensions).
 The config itself is generally more concise and human readable but this class supplements it by providing methods on it and filling in the gaps where they don't exist

 ### Icon Set